ROCm/HIP/docs/user_guide/faq.md

 ## What is HIPAMD?
 HIPAMD is a repository branched out from HIP, mainly the implementation for AMD GPU.

+## What is hipother?
+A new repository 'hipother' is added in the ROCm 6.1 release, which is branched out from HIP. hipother supports the HIP back-end implementation on some non-AMD platforms, like NVIDIA.

 ## Can I get HIP open source repository for Windows?
 No, there is no HIP repository open publicly on Windows.